MicheleMassa802/R4f/README.md

 The app is not about caring less about the special occasions by making sure you dont worry too much about them, it is about making sure you can remember to make the special occasions special with the fast paced life we are all stuck in.

-Current Stage: CRC and file setup
-Current Version: N/A
+Current Stage: web page development Current Version: N/A